Colorful Strips: Axis-aligned strips and circular permutations for

-\begin{proof} If $k$ divides $n$, we separate each circular permutation into $n/k$ groups of size $k$.
-We define a multigraph, where the vertices represent the groups of $k$ items, and there is an edge between two vertices if two groups share the same item.
+\begin{theorem} 0.3in $p'(k,2) \leq 2k$ \end{theorem} \begin{proof} If $k$ divides $n$, we separate each circular permutation into $n/k$ sets of size $k$.
+We define a multigraph, where the vertices represent the sets of $k$ items, and there is an edge between two vertices if two sets share the same item.
 Trivially, this graph is $k$-regular and bipartite, and can thus be edge-colored with $k$ colors.
-Each edge in this graph corresponds to one item in the permutation, thus each group of $k$ items contains points of all $k$ colors.
+Each edge in this graph corresponds to one item in the permutation, thus each set of $k$ items contains points of all $k$ colors.

 If $k$ does not divide $n$, let $a=\lfloor n/k \rfloor$, and $b=n\pmod k$.
-If $a$ divides $b$, we separate each of the two circular permutations into $2a$ groups, of alternating sizes $k$ and $b/a$.
-Otherwise, the even groups will also alternate between size $\lceil b/a \rceil$ and $\lfloor b/a \rfloor$, instead of $b/a$.
-We extend both permutations by adding dummy items to each group of size less than $k$, so that we finally have only groups of size $k$.
+If $a$ divides $b$, we separate each of the two circular permutations into $2a$ sets, of alternating sizes $k$ and $b/a$.
+Otherwise, the even sets will also alternate between size $\lceil b/a \rceil$ and $\lfloor b/a \rfloor$, instead of $b/a$.
+We extend both permutations by adding dummy items to each set of size less than $k$, so that we finally have only sets of size $k$.
 Dummy items appear in the same order in both permutations.
 We can now define the multigraph just as before.